rophy/kube-federated-auth/docs/DESIGN.md

 ```

 **Assumptions:**
-- Services (e.g., db-svc) and multi-k8s-auth are co-located in the same cluster
+- Services (e.g., db-svc) and kube-federated-auth are co-located in the same cluster
 - Clients from any cluster connect to services with their SA tokens
-- Services delegate authentication to multi-k8s-auth
+- Services delegate authentication to kube-federated-auth

 ## Component Architecture

 ```
 ┌─────────────────────────────────────────────────────────────┐
-│                     multi-k8s-auth                          │
+│                     kube-federated-auth                          │
 ├─────────────────────────────────────────────────────────────┤
 │  Config (YAML)                                              │
 │  ┌─────────────┬──────────────────────────────────────┐    │